yalin-liu/yalin-liu.github.io/pages/1_homepage.md

 ### News

-* 15 December 2023, the paper "Space-Air-Ground Integrated Networks: Spherical Stochastic Geometry-Based Uplink Connectivity Analysis" was accepred by IEEE Journal on Selected Areas in Communications.
+* 15 December 2023, the paper "Space-Air-Ground Integrated Networks: Spherical Stochastic Geometry-Based Uplink Connectivity Analysis" was accepted by IEEE Journal on Selected Areas in Communications.
+* 21 November 2023, the project "SAGIN Empowered Web 3.0: Scalable Decentralized Network Design" of the HKMU University R\&D funding (under the reference no. RD/2023/2.22) was approved by the University Research Committee (URC).

 <!-- * April 2023，the paper "UAV-Assisted Wireless Backhaul Networks: Connectivity Analysis of Uplink Transmissions" was accepted by IEEE Transactions on Vehicular Technology.
 * 20 Oct.
 2022, receive the Ph.D. degree in Electronic Information Technology from [Macau University of Science and Technology (MUST)](https://www.must.edu.mo/), Macau, China.
 * 30 Aug.
-2022, awarded Gold Medal/Jury's Choice Award/Special Award, with the invertion "Dr Zou Di (Prof. of EdUHK), Miss Liu Yalin (RA of EdUHK), Facilitating Emotion Classification Based on Non-Intrusive Learner Data via Deep Neural Networks", in the 7th International Invention Innovation Competition in Canada (iCAN 2022).
+2022, awarded Gold Medal/Jury's Choice Award/Special Award, with the invention "Dr Zou Di (Prof. of EdUHK), Miss Liu Yalin (RA of EdUHK), Facilitating Emotion Classification Based on Non-Intrusive Learner Data via Deep Neural Networks", in the 7th International Invention Innovation Competition in Canada (iCAN 2022).
 * 20 June 2022, work as a **lecturer** at the School of Science and Technology, HongKong Metropolitan University.  -->

 ---